Thai opposition leader meets military head as crisis deepens

-BANGKOK Thai opposition leader Abhisit Vejjajiva met the head of the armed forces on Monday to discuss ways to avert a showdown between rival political factions next month that threatens more bloodshed and economic damage.
+BANGKOK Thai opposition leader Abhisit Vejjajiva met the head of the armed forces on Monday to discuss ways to avert a potential showdown between political groups next month that threatens more violence and further economic damage in a six-month crisis.

-"The commander underscored that political problems must be solved through political means."

-Prime Minister Yingluck Shinawatra has faced months of anti-government protests aimed at removing her and ridding the country of the influence of her brother, former premier Thaksin Shinawatra.
+Prime Minister Yingluck Shinawatra has faced months of anti-government protests aimed at removing her to make way for an unelected "people's council" that would oversee reforms to tackle alleged graft and rid the country of the influence of her brother, former premier Thaksin Shinawatra.

-The protests are the latest phase of nearly a decade of confrontation between Thaksin and the Bangkok-based royalist establishment who see Thaksin, a populist former telecoms tycoon, as a threat to their interests.

-The protesters accuse Thaksin of corruption and nepotism, which he denies.
-They want an unelected "people's council" to oversee reforms to tackle graft and end what they see as Thaksin's money politics.

-Thaksin, who was ousted in a 2006 military coup and lives in self-imposed exile to avoid a jail sentence for graft handed down in 2008, remains hugely popular among the rural poor in the north and northeast.
+The protesters accuse former telecoms tycoon Thaksin of corruption and nepotism, which he denies.
+Thaksin was ousted in a 2006 military coup and lives in self-imposed exile to avoid a jail sentence handed down in 2008.

-The military, which has intervened frequently in politics in the past, has stayed out this time, although its leaders have said they will intervene if violence worsens.
+The military, which has intervened frequently in politics in the past, has stayed out of the fray this time, although its leaders have said they will intervene if violence worsens.

 Twenty-five people have been killed in politically related violence since the unrest began in November, most of them in shootings and grenade blasts.